 Before departing for Japan, I conducted digital tests with my blue glass.
 This technically helped gauge my ideal exposure time.
-However, it didn’t tell of how the process would translate to film.
+However, it didn’t tell how the process would translate to film.
 Also, whilst travelling, I was continually experiencing varying weather conditions which resulted in inconsistent photographs.
-I am normally accustomed to shooting in a particularly way.
+I am normally accustomed to shooting in a particular way.
 As it turns out, shooting the world of blue is ironically more akin to shooting black and white.
 Bright sunlight is of the utmost importance.

-You’ve been working closely with the Metro team in the run up to your show, how have you found the production process?
+You’ve been working closely with the Metro team in the run-up to your show, how have you found the production process?

-Through my mentorship with Metro Imaging, I have gained access to their expertise on all aspects of my exhibition.
+Through my mentorship with Metro Imaging, I have gained access to their expertise in all aspects of my exhibition.
 Technically, with Metro Imaging, I have expanded my skills with analogue film scanning, explored alternative printing processes and exhibition production.
 I found the team to be extremely passionate and keen to help produce the best results from my work.
 They have been essential to the transition from student to working artist.

 We know photographers always have one eye on their next project, what’s next for you?

 Good question.
 I have been so focused on the exhibition that I’ve yet to form a concrete plan.
 I am very interested in continuing to push the boundaries of my practice and undertaking residencies would create an exciting space to do so.